I help organizations manage the design architecture and structure of application user interfaces at scale.

 User Experience Design Practice Verticals is a systematic illustration of activities that are necessary to plan, design, and build effective application UIs.

-April 28, 2018 The following is being drafted as an official DSIA definition: A design architect is a seasoned facilitator of user experience planning, UX design, and is the operational lead in the creation of application user interfaces.
-They are…
+A design architect is a seasoned facilitator of user experience planning, UX design, and is the operational lead in the creation of application user interfaces.

-April 28, 2018 Information architect can provide architectural guidance and the blueprint for shaping application user interfaces and experience strategy.
-To do this effectively, information architects must define the underlying conceptual and content structure surrounding the targeted application interface/s.
-According…
+Information architects are known to provide architectural guidance and the blueprint for shaping application user interfaces and experience strategy.

 Experience design is “the design of anything used by people with human experience as an explicit outcome and human engagement as an explicit goal”